byesaw13/doveapp/docs/roadmap/SYSTEM_ROADMAP.md

 Satellites may write only to Draft-only, Events-only, or Append-only tables as defined in docs/architecture/TABLE_OWNERSHIP.md.
 Doveapp is the sole authority for lifecycle state transitions (job status changes, invoice generation, client activation).

 - Canonical Owner is Doveapp for all core primitives (jobs/clients/properties/estimates/invoices).
 Satellites may be primary producers of drafts/events/notes, but never the canonical authority.
+- TABLE_OWNERSHIP.md is authoritative for allowed satellite writes and write modes.
+- Any table not explicitly marked as satellite-writable is Doveapp-only by default.
 - See: docs/architecture/TABLE_OWNERSHIP.md

 Any satellite influencing canonical state must do so via: